Darren Bartsch: 1990–92: Adelaide stint, Geelong and Brisbane selections

 In 1990, Geelong was interested enough to arrange for Bartsch to fly out to Melbourne to play in a non-senior game against Hawthorn.
 Geelong would go on to select him in that year's mid-season draft with their first selection, pick 7.

 Bartsch seriously contemplated moving across to Geelong, but was swayed by the news an Adelaide team would enter the AFL for the 1991 season.
 He reasoned holding out to join this new club instead would allow him to play AFL and stay in Adelaide at the same time.
 To help form their inaugural squad, Adelaide was allowed to recruit ten SANFL players listed by other AFL clubs.
 Bartsch was named among these ten.
 He attended the club's pre-season, including their first-ever training session, but stress fractures in his shins prevented him from playing early in the season.
 Bartsch returned with West Adelaide, playing in the 1991 SANFL Grand Final on the losing side, but did not regain form in time for the end of Adelaide's AFL season.
 (Note: Bartsch recalls coming close to playing an AFL match with Adelaide, having been named in a provisional Thursday squad for an upcoming game.
 However, he injured himself at training the night he was selected.
 It is not clear which game he refers to, nor which point in the season it took place.)

 Ahead of the 1992 AFL season, Bartsch's stress fractures recurred.
 These, combined with his diminishing commitment to football, led Adelaide to delist him.
 Bartsch consulted a specialist about his injuries, who advised him to either have an operation or take a year off from football.
-He choose the latter option, since he had just bought a landscaping company and could not afford to miss time for surgery.
+He chose the latter option, since he had just bought a landscaping company and could not afford to miss time for surgery.
 Bartsch continued to garner attention from AFL clubs; this time, the Brisbane Bears were interested.
 Bartsch explained he intended neither to play football that year nor move to Brisbane, but the club nevertheless drafted him with pick 29 in the 1992 pre-season draft, their third selection.
 Following through on his decision, Bartsch did not play in 1992.